NIFTy-PPL/NIFTy/README.md

 Release Notes
 -------------

-The NIFTy package is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl.html) and is distributed *without any warranty*.
+The NIFTy package is licensed under the terms of the [GPLv3](http://www.gnu.org/licenses/gpl.html) and is distributed *without any warranty*.